Todd

 Craven

-Mr. Craven’s accomplishments include First Prize in the 2019 Los Angeles Conducting Competition, Assistant Conductor positions with the Buffalo Philharmonic and Florida Grand Opera, and Music Director positions with the University of Michigan Life Sciences Orchestra and Michigan Pops Orchestra.
-Previously a prize -winning trumpet player, Todd began his professional career as Principal Trumpet of the Sarasota Orchestra and performed with the New York Philharmonic, Cincinnati Symphony and as a frequent guest artist at the Sarasota Music Festival.
+A winner of the 2019 Los Angeles Conducting Competition, Craven previously served as Associate Conductor of the Buffalo Philharmonic, Assistant Conductor for the Florida Grand Opera, and Music Director of the University of Michigan Life Sciences Orchestra and Michigan Pops Orchestra.
+Before transitioning to conducting, Craven enjoyed a successful career as a prize-winning trumpet player, serving as Principal Trumpet of the Sarasota Orchestra and performing with renowned ensembles such as the New York Philharmonic and Cincinnati Symphony.

-Craven made his conducting debut in 2012 with members of the Sarasota Orchestra and Redeemer Chorus in Maurice Durufle’s Requiem.
-In 2014, he began conducting studies with Kenneth Kiesler at the University of Michigan and subsequently with Marin Alsop at the Peabody Conservatory.
-Other conducting mentors include JoAnn Falletta, Donald Schleicher, Larry Rachleff, and William Wiedrich.
+Mr Craven’s mentors include Kenneth Kiesler at the University of Michigan and Marin Alsop at the Peabody Conservatory.
+Other conducting mentors include Donald Schleicher, Larry Rachleff, JoAnn Falletta and William Wiedrich.

 “ …. conductor Todd Craven provided a nuanced lead in his baton-less conducting.
 The poetry of his gestures neatly produced gratifying results”..- Sarasota Herald Tribune

-“ Todd’s musical sensitivity, acute sense of rhythmic pulse, and affable personality contribute to his overall abilities as a conductor”..- Marin Alsop
+“ Todd’s musical sensitivity, acute sense of rhythmic pulse, and charming personality contribute to his overall abilities as a Music Director/Conductor”..- Marin Alsop

 “Todd is a deeply gifted conductor and has won the respect of the orchestra and audience here in Buffalo.
 His technique, stylistic understanding, knowledge of the score and communication skills are excellent”.. - JoAnn Falletta